choiseunghyeon/smartmirror_vue/README_ENG.md

 - Let's get started

       // you have to install node and npm at first
-      $ npm install // hit this commend in the smartmirror folder
+      $ sudo npm install // hit this commend in the smartmirror folder
       $ mkdir /src/ApiKey.js // almost functions need API KEY. check API SETTING
-      $ npm run dev // hit http://localhost:8080/ in browser
+      $ sudo npm run dev // and then hit http://localhost:8080/ in browser

 - Introduction